Joriiss/sinotales-dashboard/README.md

 ## Features

 - **Source Management**: Add and manage YouTube channels, blogs, ebooks, and RSS feeds
-- **PostgreSQL Database**: Robust data storage with proper indexing
+- **PostgreSQL Database**: Robust data storage with proper indexing and pgvector for semantic search
 - **Admin Interface**: Django admin for advanced management
 - **CSV Import**: Import channels, blogs, posts, and ebooks from CSV files
 - **Authentication**: Secure login system to protect the dashboard
 - **Content Translation**: Automatic translation of French content to English for ebooks
 - **Flexible Content Types**: Support for videos, blog posts, and ebooks with optional links
+- **AI-Powered Tagging**: Automatic content tagging using local LLMs (Ollama) or OpenAI
+- **Vector Embeddings**: Generate embeddings for semantic search using OpenAI's text-embedding-3-small
+- **Content Chunking**: Automatic chunking of long content for efficient embedding and retrieval

 ## Setup Instructions